zainab-y/tradeup/README.md

 # Important Lessons We Learnt & Future Builds

 # Questions

 1. What is the need (i.e. challenge) that you will be addressing in your project?

 The real estate industry is one of the largest industry in Australia.
 In saying that, we would like to assist property managers to find tradespeople when all their regular tradespeople are too busy or unable to attend as soon as required.

-We are also creating a platform for trades people who are able to go to to earn some extra money if they happen to have the time.
+We are also creating a platform for tradespeople who are able to go to to earn some extra money if they happen to have the time.

 2. Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?

-The problems we are trying to solve is where property managers often it difficult to get a tradesperson to perform a task due to reasons such as little pay, short time, limited reach of tradespeople and their unavailability, especially during peak season.
+The problems we are trying to solve is where property managers often find it difficult to get a tradesperson to perform a task due to reasons such as little pay, short time, limited reach of tradespeople and their unavailability, especially during peak season.

 By solving this, there is more efficiency and less time chasing up leads as the application will cut off time being used to find a tradesperson.

-3. Describe the project you will be conducting and how. your App will address the needs.
+3. Describe the project you will be conducting and how your App will address the needs.

 Along with it being a platform to connect maintenance which needs fixing and tradespeople with spare time.
 We will also be providing a place to compile maintenance jobs in an easy to manage and user friendly way.